Kjartan Vårbakken, Phys Ther, MSc, PhD-coursed, R&D Head, Redcord AS

 What This Means for Your Practice

 For clinicians treating chronic low back pain, SET presents a valuable therapeutic approach.
 Its ability to progressively challenge patients while ensuring pain-free movement makes it both safe and effective for rehabilitation.
-Additionally, SET allows for individualized treatment, addressing specific neuromuscular deficits commonly found in CLBP patients.
+Additionally, SET allows for individualized treatment, addressing neuromuscular kinetic chain deficits commonly found in patients with CLBP.

 Bottom Line

 Sling Exercise Therapy is an effective intervention for chronic low back pain, offering unique advantages in pain reduction, disability improvement, and core muscle activation.
-If you haven’t integrated SET into your practice yet, now may be the time.
+If you have not considered integrating SET into your practice yet, now may be the time.

 Original Title Sling Exercise in the Management of Chronic Low Back Pain: A Systematic Review and Meta-Analysis